-What are the credit bureaus?
+Who are the credit bureaus?
 The bureaus (or the credit reporting agencies) are the mega, multi-billion dollar companies that will control and exert influence over you for your entire adult life.
-They will compile data and information regarding your spending habits, your ability to make loan payments in a timely fashion, how often you apply for credit, whether or not you borrow money and don't pay it back, etc. Then, with the help of FICO, each bureau will assign you a number.
-This little number, or credit score, will tell future lenders whether or not you are a good credit risk - whether or not you should receive a loan.
+They will compile data and information regarding your spending habits, your track record of making loan payments in a timely fashion, how often you apply for credit, whether or not you borrow money and don't pay it back, etc. Then, with the help of FICO or VantageScore, your credit reports will be assigned a number.
+This little number, or credit score, will tell future lenders whether or not you are a good credit risk - whether or not you should receive a loan and under what terms if you do indeed qualify.

 The credit bureaus hold power over you every time you try to purchase a home, a car, when you apply for a credit card, when you shop for car insurance, even when you apply for a job.
 Now comes the scary part.
 We've covered who the credit bureaus are and what they do (collect data).
-The ugly truth is that the credit bureaus do not want you to have a high credit score!
-Let me repeat - THE CREDIT BUREAUS DO NOT WANT YOU TO HAVE A HIGH CREDIT SCORE!
+The ugly truth is that the credit bureaus really have no motivation to help you earn high credit scores.

-You may ask why the credit bureaus want you to have a low to fair credit score.
+You may ask why the credit bureaus might prefer for you to have a low to fair credit scores.
 The reason why is because the bureaus make MONEY, and a truckload of it, off people with low to fair credit scores.
 Don't believe me?
 Think this is just another wacky conspiracy theory?
 Check out the following list of some of the ways the bureaus make money off you and your information:

 - Selling your credit report to lenders.